r-colvin/Evernut_Personal/Diary/Personal Diary - 20210426.md

   - chatted hacking and the frankenboard
   - showed off my stack of postits from the weekend and why a better note systems is required; stop writing notes and start doing more

+  - synced with Grant on LinkedIn - will catchup thursday @ 8 (might be tight with school dropoff and meeting Amit at 8:30)

 2021-04-26T15:14:25
 - importing Postits
   - pre-pull